 I do like my Rohan, but like all coats made of that type of lightweight material, they are prone to damage in the woods from snagging on brambles, branches etc. so if I’m at work in the woods I wear a Faljraven Anorak No.8; these are expensive but real workhorses that can take whatever you throw at them.

-Mostly I wear lightweight, quick drying trousers but recently I bought a pair of Fjallraven Vidda Pro, they’re cotton so need to be kept dry but are real workhorses.
+Typically in the UK I don’t use the layering system on my legs, but it’s still important that they’re kept warm and dry.
+Mostly I wear lightweight, quick drying trousers but recently I bought a pair of Fjallraven Vidda Pro, they’re cotton so need to be kept dry but are very tough and real workhorses.
+These trousers can be waxed to make them waterproof.

 If it’s wet, I often wear gaiters; I’ve got a pair of Cordura gaiters in olive green, made by Tasmanian Tigers that were £16 on Amazon.
 I’ve recently added some Berghaus Deluge waterproof overtrousers to my kit.
 They come in a variety of leg lengths as well as waist sizes, which is useful for me as I’m quite tall.